Skip to content

 Mechanism of Action

-Cellular Proliferation is the primary mechanism by which the AHK-Cu peptide exerts its regenerative effects on hair follicles.
+Cellular proliferation is the primary mechanism by which the AHK-Cu peptide exerts its regenerative effects on hair follicles.
 It specifically targets dermal papilla cells, upregulating the production of vascular endothelial growth factor (VEGF) and promoting rapid cellular division to support the anagen growth phase.
 This targeted stimulation ensures that follicles remain active and capable of producing robust hair shafts.
-Apoptosis Inhibition further enhances these AHK-Cu benefits by downregulating Bax, a pro-apoptotic protein, and upregulating Bcl-2, an anti-apoptotic protein.
+Apoptosis inhibition further enhances these AHK-Cu benefits by downregulating Bax, a pro-apoptotic protein, and upregulating Bcl-2, an anti-apoptotic protein.
 This molecular shift delays the catagen phase, effectively preventing premature hair follicle regression and maintaining active hair growth over extended periods (Pyo et al., 2007).

 Origin & History